CURRENT TEAM MEMBERS

 Camilo’s roots began in Colima, Mexico where he was born.
 As a child, he worked in the fields and later came to the United States.
 Camilo’s passions include helping families with limited resources, being involved in his community and spending time with his family and three children.

-Community Organizer – North PORTLAND
+Youth Grow educator and Community Organizer – North PORTLAND

 Community Coordinator – Clackamas